carpentries/instructor-training/episodes/01-welcome.md

 motivate the activities and how you communicate with the attendees.

 > ## Background
 >
+> *Have you ever participated in a Software Carpentry or Data Carpentry Workshop?*
+>
+> 1. Yes, I have taken a workshop.
+> 2. Yes, I have been a workshop helper.
+> 3. Yes, I organized a workshop.
+> 4. No, but I am familiar with what is taught at a workshop.
+> 5. No, and I am not familiar with what is taught at a workshop.
+>
 > *Which of these most accurately describes your teaching experience?*
 >